-13 That is not to say that theoretical alternatives are inconceivable.
+17 That is not to say that theoretical alternatives are inconceivable.
 For example, it is possible that some sub-population in the directly exposed areas did not observe the marches but heard from neighbors that did.
 In that case, there would be some diffusion over time even within treated areas.
 Such communication is likely to happen relatively rapidly, and we expect this form of diffusion to be rather quick and be incorporated in the effect in t = 4, some three months after the marches.
 Alternatively, voters may be non-Bayesian, as in the model of DeMarzo et al. (2003).
 In their model, persuasion bias arises due to individuals failing to account for repetition of information.
 In our context, this corresponds to the case where the same Nazi message circulates repeatedly in treated neighborhoods, and voters are unable to fully discount this form of repetition.
-This type of deviation from the Bayesian benchmark implies $\beta_4 < \beta_s$ for some s = 5, 6.
-14 This makes intuitive sense: Marches took place seven and ten days after the second Presidential election.
-Since both planning and police authorization took place in advance, it is unlikely that there was enough time to process polling station-level results and adjust paths accordingly.
+This type of deviation from the Bayesian benchmark implies $\beta_4 < \beta_5$ for some s = 5,6.